Evelyn Ruth Sorensen Lauritzen

 Evelyn Lauritzen, a pianist, organist, and composer, knew by the time she was five years old that she wanted to be a piano teacher.
 At that age, she began study on the instrument and became so enthralled with it she could think of little else.
 That interest and a later one in voice led to a career that included giving lessons for over sixty years to countless students at three colleges, an academy, and in her home.

-Evelyn was born in Pelican Rapids, Minnesota, the ninth of eleven children born to Maurice and Petra Sorensen, who both had natural musical gifts.
+Evelyn was born on January 24, 1922, in Pelican Rapids, Minnesota, the ninth of eleven children of Maurice and Petra Sorensen, who both had natural musical gifts.
 Her father had played violin in Denmark before emigrating to the U.S., and although he had not brought his instrument with him, he enjoyed singing for his own pleasure in his new life in America.

 The children all sang and learned to play instruments and participated in music ensembles at home and in school.
 At Christmas time the brothers would sing choir music they had learned in school while they and their father cleaned up following the holiday meal, while the women visited in the next room.